✅ Subscribe for 10% off your first order online ✅ Subscribe for 10% off

 Strawberry Plants with Straw

-The first of the summer crops need attention: Place sheep pellets and straw around strawberry plants; place a light layer of compost over asparagus and place seed potatoes in a dry area to sprout (under house eaves is good).
+The first of the summer crops need attention: Place Dave’s Super Charger Pellets and Pea Straw around strawberry plants; place a light layer of Premium Compost over asparagus and place seed potatoes in a dry area to sprout (under house eaves is good).

 Spray pip and stone fruit trees with copper and oil mixed together to provide resistance to fungal infection.